ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 That is, the registered type convertor is invoked by indicating the type cast as above.

+Functions with message as an argument accept a payload type ( XML, JSON, map, and any user defined type) instead of the message, and automatically wraps the payload data to creates a message.
+This avoid having to create a message when sending simple data.
+For example, when calling `send(message)`, the call may use `send("Hello")`.
+A message is automatically created and passed to send. ( see issue #33)

 ### Statements

 A Statement may be one of the following: